ancilhameed/ancilhameed/README.md

 I mostly work on Backend development with Java and Cloud-Native technologies.🚀 I build robust, secure, and scalable infrastructures using Cloud-native technologies such as Kubernetes & Docker.

-Along with my full-time job, I also worked as a Freelancer with multiple international clients including some popular companies like 𝗧𝗼𝗴𝗴𝗹.𝗰𝗼m etc.
+Along with my full-time job, I also keep upskilling myself by learning the emerging technologies.

 I worked with multiple international clients and in multiple distributed but tight-knit teams that span multiple continents across the globe.
 I am Fully-committed to designing and developing innovative materials.
 I am highly self-motivated, enthusiastic and always willing to learn more.

 - 💞️ I’m looking to collaborate on freelance work for java

 Skills

-CSPs

 Monitoring